grsLammy/json-gen-with-xy/README.md

 ## PRE-REQUISITE

-to be able to upload 90k json files to IPFS in a directory and
+to be able to upload 90k json files to IPFS in a directory
 - Download IPFS Desktop App https://docs.ipfs.io/install/ipfs-desktop/ (for UI Experience)

 to add ipfs.exe to your PATH